Courses

 Meeting Writing Expectations K-5

 The ability to express thoughts, ideas and understanding through writing is a life skill and a critical component of all writing standards.
 Students are expected to learn to produce clear and coherent writing appropriate to purpose, task, audience and content.
-The writing standards stress collaboration and support from teachers and students, and the research stresses the importance of writing frequently, utilizing the writing process and writing to learn as well as learning to write.
+Many writing standards stress collaboration and support from teachers and students, and the research stresses the importance of writing frequently, utilizing the writing process and writing to learn as well as learning to write.

 Instructional Supports for All Learners

-Creating a Supportive Learning Environment Through Social Emotional Learning
+Creating a Supportive Learning Environment Through Social-Emotional Learning

 Universal Design for Learning: Everyone Learns Differently